superDross/dotfiles/notes/system_design/scalability.md

 - Backing up becomes complex; back up of shards must be co-ordinated
 - Operational complexity; adding indexes or columns, modifying schema becomes much more difficult

+### Optimisation Strategies

+#### Replication & Sharding

+First is to perform a master slave replication whereby the slave db servers are for write only and the single master server is used for writing.
+The master server will require significant vertical scaling (especially RAM upgrades).

+If there are still issues the master server can be sharded which is a horizontal partition of rows of data across multiple database servers.
+Sharding can be based on something like EU customers vs US customers.

+This can reduce index size & individual server load.

+The issue with sharding is it results in a reliance on the interconnection between the servers and increases query latency (when more than one shard needs to be searched).
+Cross shard consistency and durability is very challenging and there can no guarantee of adherence.

+#### Utilising Denormalisation From the Start

+Denormalise data from the beginning and disallow join queries in the database.
+Instead make all joins occur at the application code level.

+If you are doing that then perhaps using a NoSQL database would be better to use after all..

+## NoSQL Databases

+Collections of data items represented in a k/v, document or graph database.

+Data is denormalised and joins are performed at the application code level.

+NoSQL stores lack ACID transactions and favor eventual consistency instead.

+In terms of CAP theorem, availability is considered more important so the AP patterns is favoured.

+There are numerous types of databases, which can be viewed [here](https://github.com/donnemartin/system-design-primer#nosql).

+[Guide](https://github.com/donnemartin/system-design-primer#sql-or-nosql) showing how to pick between SQL and NoSQL.